▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Totally normal.
 Your body breaks DMSO down into a sulfur compound you breathe out.
 It can last hours and is harmless — just unpleasant.
 It's the #1 thing first-timers aren't warned about.

-If it's so cheap and useful, why isn't it a blockbuster drug?
+If it's so cheap and useful, why isn't it a blockbuster drug in the US?

 Key Takeaways

-• Real clinical roles beyond that: chemo-leak tissue rescue, the carrier in Pennsaid arthritis gel, and everyday equine medicine.
+- Real clinical roles beyond that: chemo-leak tissue rescue, the carrier in Pennsaid arthritis gel, and everyday equine medicine on multiple continents.